dgalizzi/chess-puzzle-viewer/README.md

   with the full mainline of the original game.
 This allow some nice features like having an analysis link that takes you to lichess with the full game in analysis board.
 - Custom CSS: Example showing a different board theme and pieces.
+- API: There should be an api to query/command the viewer.
+For example: start, stop, load new pgn, get current fen, etc.
+  Also the possibility to hook into events.

 ---